o3de/o3de.org/content/docs/user-guide/components/reference/destruction/simulate.md

 To use NVIDIA Blast assets in O3DE, create an entity, add a **Blast Family** component, add a **Blast Family Mesh Data** component, and then assign the blast assets to the components.

 **Note**
 To quickly test NIVIDIA Blast simulation, the following steps assume that the assets have been exported from Houdini with **Static root** disabled in the **Blast Export** SOP.
-With **Static root** disabled, the NVIDIA Blast asset is dynamic, and destruction can be triggered by dropping the entity on a PhysX collision surface such as **PhysX Terrain**.
+With **Static root** disabled, the NVIDIA Blast asset is dynamic, and destruction can be triggered by dropping the entity onto a PhysX collision surface such as **PhysX Terrain**.
 If **Static root** is enabled, the root asset is static, and destruction must be triggered by an external force, such as a projectile impact.
 For more information, see [Create assets for NVIDIA Blast](/docs/user-guide/interactivity/physics/nvidia-blast/create-blast-asset.md).

 **Contents**